NCAS-CMS/cfdm/docs/source/tutorial.rst

                        variation within cells
 =====================  ==============================  =======================

-The metadata constructs of the field (i.e. all of the constructs contained by the field construct) are returned by the `~Field.constructs` method that provides a dictionary of the constructs, keyed by unique internal identifiers:
+The metadata constructs of the field are returned by the `~Field.constructs` method that provides a dictionary of the metadata constructs, each of which is keyed by a unique identifier called a "construct identifier".

 .. code:: python